sylabs/singularity101/oci-intro.md

 goal of OCI is to ensure that containers are portable across different platforms and compatible with other container runtimes.

-In SingularityCE 4.0, OCI mode is introduced to support this interoperability standard, and in SingularityCE 4.1 will now build images from Dockerfiles.
+In SingularityCE 4.0, OCI mode was introduced to support these interoperability standard, and in SingularityCE 4.1 will now build images from Dockerfiles.

 Here is how it works.
 When issuing run, shell, exec or pull commands, with